gadicc/meteor-famous-views/README.md

 ## Events

 Might add something to do this in a Meteor way again.
-For now, either set these up famous-style `_onRender` or do something like this:
+For now, either set these up famous-style `_onRender` (in famous style, see their docs) or do something like
+this:

 ```handlebars
 <template name="outer">